Des Moines Appeal Lawyers

 - Pardons: Pardons are difficult to obtain, because they require the Governor or the U.S. President to grant them.
 If you have a compelling and unusual request, Branstad & Olson can assist in gathering information and preparing your pardon application.

 - Expungement: Certain cases may be expunged including:

 If you believe you have a case to expunge, contact Branstad & Olson to determine eligibility.
 If you had a charge dismissed as a former Branstad & Olson client, contact us– we do applications for former clients at no charge.

 - Retrial: In the case a juror or attorney committed grievous misconduct during the trial, such as altering evidence or committing a criminal act, a retrial may be warranted.

-Aggressive Defense for Post-Conviction Matters
+Aggressive Defense for Post-Conviction Matters in IA

 Although appeals or post-conviction cases may be highly complex, at Branstad & Olson, our attorneys are ready to take on the challenge.

 Assault with Intent to Commit Sexual Abuse Not Guilty – Jury Trial

 Criminal Mischief Not Guilty– Jury Trial